Living the Life of a Debutante

 At age 24, Jane met Paul Keely Barsaloux through friends, and they married three months after their first date in 1938.
 Cleveland got Paul a job at John Sexton Grocers, and Jane accordingly gave up her brilliant career in fashion and art when she got pregnant.
 They had three children: Steve, Linda, and Paul, Jr.

 Paul and Jane lived for a time in Chicago before Paul got transferred to Oklahoma and then to West Virginia, where they lived for 7 years and which came to seem like home the most.
 It was about this time, however, that Paul and Jane’s marriage broke down.
-Paul had had several affairs over the years and wanted out of the marriage, so they divorced, Jane returning to Chicago in 1955 with the three children, ages 13, 11 and 9, where she did the best she could to raise them on her own.
-Jane’s daughter Linda says that another man, Tom, may have come into Jane’s life at some point, but when asked about him, Jane will not elaborate.
+Paul had had several affairs over the years and wanted out of the marriage, so they divorced.
+In 1955, Jane took the children, ages thirteen, eleven, and nine, and returned to Chicago, where she did the best she could to raise them on her own.
+Jane’s daughter, Linda, says that another man, Tom, may have come into Jane’s life at some point, but when asked about him, Jane will not elaborate.

 Once the kids were raised, Jane moved to Hollywood, Florida where she spent the next 27 years and lived the life of “a loner,” according to Linda.
-She eventually returned to Chicago when she began having trouble managing on her own and found the adjustment very difficult.
-Linda finally took her to a doctor who has diagnosed her with Alzheimer’s.
-It was a crushing blow for the whole family, and they spent time learning as much as they could about the disease.
+Eventually, however, she began having difficulty managing on her own, so she returned to Chicago, but found the adjustment very difficult.
+Linda finally took Jane to a doctor, who has diagnosed her with Alzheimer’s.
+It was a crushing blow for the whole family, and all of her children tried to learn as much as they could about the disease.
 When it became apparent that the safest place for Jane to be would be a nursing home, Jane willingly agreed to go.
 She is making a relatively smooth transition, and seems to enjoy talking with the other residents.
 At this point, Jane is still very alert and aware of her condition.
 She knows that she is at times forgetful and gets frustrated when she can’t think of a specific word, but repeatedly says to the staff “I’m pretty good for being crazy!”

 (Originally written: April 1996)